-Advise on the future vision and strategic direction of lCHEC, including strategies for funding diversification.
+- Advise on the future vision and strategic direction of ICHEC, including strategies for funding diversification.

-Advise lCHEC on maximizing the exploitation of any opportunities that may arise for its development as a national centre for High-Performance Computing.
+- Advise ICHEC on maximizing the exploitation of any opportunities that may arise for its development as a national centre for High-Performance Computing.

-Provide oversight and advice on performance in relation to the lCHEC Business Plan, including relevant indicators and targets against which performance can be measured.
+- Provide oversight and advice on performance in relation to the ICHEC Business Plan, including relevant indicators and targets against which performance can be measured.

-Assist and advise NUI Galway on the progress of lCHEC, ensuring the centre is performing optimally and meeting stakeholder (including funder) requirements /expectations.
+- Assist and advise NUI Galway on the progress of ICHEC, ensuring the centre is performing optimally and meeting stakeholder (including funder) requirements /expectations.

-Consider (and advise on) the annual reports of the lCHEC Science Council and Users Council.
+- Consider (and advise on) the annual reports of the ICHEC Science Council and Users Council.

 The Board shall report to the President of NUI Galway.